fineoio/fineo-client/docs/Schema.md

 Schema is not managed through SQL interfaces (yet!), but instead exposed through its own RESTful APIs.

-The swagger specifications are available [here](http://api.fineo.io/?spec=schema.json)
+The swagger specifications are available [here].

 However, you still need to authenticate with an API Key and [sign the request](http://docs.aws.amazon.com/general/latest/gr/signing_aws_api_requests.html)